npryce/krouton/README.md

 * Append fixed path element: `UrlScheme<T> + String -> UrlScheme<T>`
 * Restrict: `UrlScheme<T> where ((T)->Boolean) -> UrlScheme<T>`
 * Project: `UrlScheme<T> asA Projection<T,U> -> UrlScheme<U>`

+## What's with the version number?

+The version number is {mental}.{major}.{minor}.{patch}.
+The last three digits are treated as a [semantic version number](https://semver.org).
+The first digit is incremented if there is a significant change in the mental model underpinning the library.
+A major version of zero always signifies a pre-release version, irrespective of the value of the first digit.
+The API of pre-release versions may go through significant changes in response to user feedback before the release of version x.1.0.0.